Find Affordable College Courses

 Check out the nursing bachelor's degree programs at these schools if you want to attend one of the most popular in Illinois.

 Our 2023 rankings named Chamberlain University - Illinois the most popular school in Illinois for nursing students working on their bachelor’s degree.
-Chamberlain - Illinois is a fairly large private for-profit school located in the large suburb of Addison.
+Chamberlain - Illinois is a very large private for-profit school located in the suburb of Addison.

 Of the 8,124 students majoring in nursing at Chamberlain - Illinois, 11% are male and 89% are female.